What Does it Take to Be a Logistics Manager?

 - Logistics Vice President

-In the United States, there were 115,500 jobs for Logistics Manager in 2016.
+In 2016, there was an estimated number of 115,500 jobs in the United States for Logistics Manager.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 7,800 new jobs for Logistics Manager by 2026.
-There will be an estimated 9,700 positions for Logistics Manager per year.
+The BLS estimates 9,700 yearly job openings in this field.

 The states with the most job growth for Logistics Manager are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, Alaska, or District of Columbia.
 These states have the worst job growth for this type of profession.